nomocas/dothat/README.md

 Lighweight (2.0 Ko minified gzipped) and so useful.

-It has to be seen through Domain Specific Modeling (DSM) Approach, wich is the key of what is called the "Fourth Programming Revolution".
+It has to be seen through Domain Specific Modeling (DSM) Approach, wich is the key of what is called the "Third Programming Revolution".

 So alone, it comes with no usable DSLs.
 Only tools to define yours.